2017 Andy Murray tennis season: Italian Open

 Murray was the defending champion at the Italian Open however his title defense ended in a straight sets defeat against Fabio Fognini.

 French Open

-In the French Open, Murray defeated Andrey Kuznetsov and Martin Klizan in four sets before defeating Juan Martin del Potro and Karen Khachanov in straight sets to reach the quarterfinals.
+In the French Open, Murray defeated Andrey Kuznetsov and Martin Kližan in four sets before defeating Juan Martín del Potro and Karen Khachanov in straight sets to reach the quarterfinals.
 He then defeated Kei Nishikori in four sets to reach the semifinals where he lost to eventual finalist Stan Wawrinka in five sets.

 Grass Court Season

 Queen's Club Championships

 Murray then played at the Queen's Club Championships where he was the two-time defending champion, however he lost in the first round to Jordan Thompson in straight sets.

 Wimbledon Championships

 Murray then entered the Wimbledon Championships as the defending champion, despite sustaining a lingering hip injury beforehand.
 He defeated Alexander Bublik and Dustin Brown in straight sets to reach the third round.
 He then defeated Fabio Fognini in four sets and Benoît Paire in straight sets to progress into the quarterfinals.
 He then lost to Sam Querrey in five sets.